docker/docs/get-started/part3.md

 You can run `curl http://localhost` several times in a row, or go to that URL in your browser and hit refresh a few times.
 Either way, you'll see the container ID change, demonstrating the load-balancing; with each request, one of the 5 replicas is chosen, in a round-robin fashion, to respond.
+The container IDs will match your output from the previous command (`docker container ls -q`).

 >**Note**: At this stage, it may take up to 30 seconds for the containers to respond to HTTP